marcdenning/spring-api-validation-sample/README.md

 > This project demonstrates some API validation patterns for Spring Boot Web Applications.

-Accompanies my blog post: [Validating Requests in Spring Boot](https://marcdenning.com/posts/2020/02/11/validating-requests-in-spring-boot/).
+This project accompanies my blog post: Validating Requests in Spring Boot 3.
+It supersedes and builds on [Validating Requests in Spring Boot](https://marcdenning.com/posts/2020/02/11/validating-requests-in-spring-boot/) which was written for Spring Boot 2.
+If you are looking for a reference for validation in Spring Boot 2, please check out the [`release/spring-boot-2`](https://github.com/marcdenning/spring-api-validation-sample/tree/release/spring-boot-2) branch of this repo.

 ## Getting started